GovDataOfficial/ckanext-dcatde/README.md

 5. Enable the required plugins by adding to your CKAN configuration file:

-       ckan.plugins = dcat dcatde harvest dcat_rdf_harvester
+       ckan.plugins = dcat dcatde harvest dcatde_rdf_harvester

-   The plugins `harvest` and `dcat_rdf_harvester` are only needed if you want to use the RDF harvester.
+   The plugins `harvest` and `dcatde_rdf_harvester` are only needed if you want to use the RDF harvester.

    In case you like the datasets to be indexed via [Google Dataset Search](https://toolbox.google.com/datasetsearch), activate the `structured_data` plugin in addition.
 See [ckanext-dcat README](https://github.com/ckan/ckanext-dcat/blob/master/README.md#structured-data-and-google-dataset-search-indexing) for details.